Best Kubernetes Management Platforms 2025

 • UI performance: Can be slow with many clusters/workloads

-Best For: Organizations running Kubernetes on-premises or multi-cloud, needing open-source solution, with expertise to manage platform infrastructure.
+Best For: Organizations running Kubernetes on-premises or multi-cloud, needing an open-source solution, with expertise to manage platform infrastructure.

 Red Hat OpenShift